Robust Aluminum Nitride Passivation of Silicon Carbide with Near-Surface Quantum Emitters for Quantum Computing and Sensing Applications: Results and Discussion

 \subsection{Silicon vacancy in passivated SiC/AlN-H NW}

 As discussed in the previous section, the hydrogenation of the surface of our extremely thin AlN-shell allowed us to emulate the behavior of experimentally-relevant thicknesses of AlN shells~\cite{Polking_deLeon_SiC_surface2018}.
 In doing so, we also remedied the excessive structural changes at the SiC-AlN interface, which are artifacts of the skin-contraction effects and not due to lattice mismatch.
 Our next step was to study properties of $\mathrm{V_{Si}^{-1}}$ at the S1 and S2 sites in SiC/AlN-H. Before presenting our results for $\mathrm{V_{Si}^{-1}}$ at these sites, it is instructive to see how the presence of the AlN shell may change the charge state stability.
-To do so, we calculated the defect formation energies as defined in earlier works~\cite{tanaka2003,Sayou_PRMater2024} for $\mathrm{V_{Si}}$ at the S1 (interior) and S2 (interface) sites within the SiC/AlN-H NW.
-Figures~\ref{Figure3} (a) and (b) are plots of defect formation energies vs electronic chemical potential (Fermi energy) referenced to the valence band maximum.
-These results are obtained under carbon-rich (i.e. silicon-poor) conditions, which would be the growth condition that favors formation of silicon vacancies.
-The highlighted regions reveal that the bright, negatively-charged state of $\mathrm{V_{Si}}$ is stable over a considerable range of n-doping for both S1 and S2 sites, although the favorable range for the S2-site is shifted to lower values of n-doping than that for S1.
-We would like to point out that our results for $\mathrm{V_{Si}}$ at S1-site [see Fig.~\ref{Figure3}(a)] are similar to those obtained for simple adsorbate-passivated SiC NW~\cite{Sayou_PRMater2024} and to those reported for monovacancies in bulk 4H-SiC within the HSE06 approximation~\cite{szasz2015,gordon2015_VSim1_HSE}.
-We also find that the $q=-2$ charge state becomes favorable for a much larger doping range for the defect at S2, which might become an important consideration for highly n-doped SiC.
+To do so, we calculated the defect formation energies for $\mathrm{V_{Si}}$ at the S1 (interior) and S2 (interface) sites within the SiC/AlN-H NW.
+The Freysoldt-Neugebauer-Van de Walle (FNV) correction scheme~\cite{FNV_2009} as implemented in the CoFFEE code~\cite{coffee_2018} was used to correct for the spurious Coulomb interactions between the charged defect and its periodic images.